-Situated a short distance away from Artà lies the remains of Bronze Age tayaletic village of Ses Païsses.
+Situated a short distance away from Artà lies the remains of the Bronze Age Tayaletic village of Ses Païsses.
 I myself am a keen lover of historic ruins so finding this to me was like a pirate finding gold.
-The settlement isn’t very popular due to it’s lack of advertising and such, but if you are in the area, I would definitely recommend going to find it.
+The settlement isn’t very popular due to its lack of advertising and such, but if you are in the area, I would definitely recommend going to find it.

 9. Calla de San Vincent

-Despite the access price of 60euros, this beautiful cave is filled with natural forms that will blow you away, there has been some alterations as you can see above with the spectacular light displays but this definitely does not ruin anything.
+Despite the access price of 60 euros, this beautiful cave is filled with natural forms that will blow you away.
+There have been some alterations as you can see above with the spectacular light displays.
 However, what does ruin it for me is the ridiculous tour the guides take you on.
-At the beginning of the tour (before the actual tour) you will walk through an amazing botanical garden filled with unusual plants and wildlife.
+At the beginning of the tour, you will walk through an amazing botanical garden filled with unusual plants and wildlife.

-Upon entering the cave you will watch a film and be given your own headset which you will, 10 minutes later, want to throw in the bin.
-I strongly advise taking some music to listen to, as the voices above you will make you want to leave instantly with how cheesy they are.
-At the end of the visit they will then give you what I can only describe as an apology token with a free ticket to a little dish of food at their café.
+Upon entering the cave you will watch a film and be given your own headset.
+10 minutes later, you’ll want to throw it in the bin.
+At the end of the visit, they will then give you what I can only describe as an apology token with a free ticket to a little dish of food at their café.
 The cave is also in a beautiful place.